-Anxiolytics, antipsychotics, antidepressants, and mood stabilizers used to treat human behavioral disorders are being used more commonly in veterinary medicine as adjuncts to behavioral modification therapy (also see Principles of Pharmacologic Treatment for Behavioral Problems).
+Anxiolytics, antipsychotics, antidepressants, and mood stabilizers used to treat human behavioral disorders are being used more commonly in veterinary medicine as adjuncts to behavioral modification therapy (also see Principles of Pharmacologic and Natural Treatment for Behavioral Problems).
 Few veterinary clinical studies have been reported, and guidelines for veterinary use are grounded on therapeutic applications in human medicine.

 Anxiolytics, including the benzodiazepines and an azapirone (buspirone), have been used to treat generalized anxiety and panic disorder in dogs and cats, as well as urine spraying in cats.
 Benzodiazepines, such as diazepam, alprazolam, oxazepam, and clorazepate, act by binding to γ-amino butyric acid (GABA) receptors and enhancing GABA-mediated chloride influx.
 They may cause sedation and muscle relaxation; dependence and withdrawal signs also can occur.

 Diazepam has been recommended to alleviate fear-related behaviors in dogs and social anxiety and urine spraying in cats.
 However, benzodiazepines may not alleviate fear-related aggression in certain animals, but instead may cause a paradoxical increase in such behaviors.
 While diazepam has been reported to diminish urine-spraying behavior in cats, most cats resume urine spraying when the drug is withdrawn.
 There have been rare reports of hepatic failure within 3–5 days of starting diazepam in cats.